madret/DeviceCodeGenerator/README.md

 # DeviceCodeGenerator
 Quick steps to generate Microsoft device codes for testing purposes.

+#### Why ?
+You can test the Microsoft device code flow manually quick & dirty without the need of installing any powershell modules.

 ## 1. Generate a device code

 1. Open a Powershell prompt